brijeshverma0007/TweetSentimentAnalysis/README.txt

 Open the jupyter notebook file.

-Comment out the code for mounting the drive to the coloboratory notebook because we are using jupyter notebook and not Google colab.

 Make sure python and pip is installed in the laptop. pip is needed to download packages which are required.

 All the packages that need to be installed are put in the codes as pip install which will download the packages.